ipc-sim/ipc-toolkit/docs/source/tutorial/misc.rst

 Static Intersection Checks
 --------------------------

-Static intersection checks are not a core part of the IPC algorithm, but they are useful for debugging and verifying your input is intersection free.
-The IPC Toolkit provides a function for checking if a mesh is intersection free:
+Static intersection checks are not a core part of the IPC algorithm, but they are useful for debugging and verifying your input is intersection-free.
+The IPC Toolkit provides a function for checking if a mesh is intersection-free:

 .. md-tab-set::